nickcv-ln/yii2-mandrill/README.md

 This variables will be use to replace placeholders by mandrill.
 This is especially useful when dealing with templates.

-Since **version 1.6.0** you can get the Mandrill object used by the component calling the ```Mailer::getMandrill``` method.
+Since **version 1.6.0** you can get the Mandrill object used by the component calling the `Mailer::getMandrill` method.

 For more informations check the component documentation.

+Since **version 1.7.0** it's also possible to enable/disable messages clicks/opens tracking and to decide whether or not it is a priority message.

+It is also possible to retrieve the full body of the response returned from Mandrill using the `Mailer::getLastTransaction` method.

 Unit Testing
 ------------

 All the Classes within the package have been unit tested.
 The tests are included within the package.

 If you wish to run the tests install codeception following the Yii2 documentation.

 The tests use the developer Mandrill Test API key which is only whitelisted for the developer IP.